We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - drinking lots of water to reduce the concentration of uric acid

-- taking medication your doctor prescribes to decrease the uric acid in your circulatory system
+- taking medication your doctor prescribes to decrease the uric acid in your body

 If you have sustained a wrist injury, you can help promote healing by: